 It is unlawful to retaliate against a student, employee or any other person in the College for filing a complaint or for cooperating in an investigation of a complaint.
-All parties to a complaint may have a personal advisor (for union employees this may be a union representative) assist them throughout the process.
+All parties to a complaint may have an advisor (for union employees this may be a union representative) assist them throughout the process.

-Date Filed: Date(s) of Alleged Discrin mination: A. Name (Print): B. Check One: Student: Employee: Department/Division on: C. Type of alleged discrimination o r act (please check applicabl e category): Race/ColorNational OriginSexual HarassmentMaternity LeaveRetaliation Religion/CreedGenderSexual OrientationGender IdentitySexual Violence Military Service If sexual violence is alleged, specif y type as defined under this Policy: D. Name of individual(s) you believe ve discriminated against you : E. List any mitrasses.
+Date Filed: Date(s) of Alleged Discrimination:

+A. Name (Print):

+B. Check One: Student: Employee:

+Department/Divisio on:

+C. Type of alleged discrimination or act (please check applicabl e category):

+National Origin Sexual Harassment Maternity Leave Gender Identity Age Disability Genetic Information Military Service Other:

+If sexual violence is alleged, specify

+D. Name of individual(s) you believe

 E. List any witnesses:

+This form is used for sexual harassm not filed and the Title IX Sexual Hard

-AFFIRMATIVE ACTION DISCRIMINATION COMPLAINT FORM - PAGE 2 F. Description of Complaint - please list the sequence of events, including dates, if possible, and any relevant facts and statements: (If additional writing space is needed, please attach additional sheets) acc the best of my knowledge and belief, the above information is complete, true and urate and not a "false charge" as defined under this Policy.
-I hereby submit this aplaint under the College's Affirmative Action Complaint Procedure.
-Signature of Complainant & Date Rec reived by (College Official's name/title): e Received:
+AFFIRMATIVE ACTION DISCRIMINATION COMPLAINT FORM - PAGE 2

+F. Description of Complaint - please list the sequence of events, including dates, if possible, and any relevant facts and statements:

+(If additional writing space is needed, please attach additional sheets)To the best of my knowledge and belief, the above information is complete, true and accurate and not a "false charge" as defined under this Policy.
+I hereby submit this complaint under the College's Affirmative Action Complaint Procedure.

+Signature of Complainant & Date

+Received by (College Official's name/title):

+Date Received: